 The Privatization Act establishes the basic framework for Sallie Mae's reorganization into a wholly-owned subsidiary of a holding company and imposes certain restrictions on the operations of the Holding Company and its subsidiaries after the reorganization is consummated and prior to the ultimate dissolution of Sallie Mae.
 The Reorganization Agreement is the plan of reorganization approved by a majority of the Sallie Mae Board.
 The Privatization Act amends the Higher Education Act of 1965, as amended, to permit Sallie Mae, which is now a federally-chartered, government-sponsored enterprise, to be reorganized as a wholly-owned subsidiary of a state-chartered holding company owning all of Sallie Mae's outstanding common stock.
 See "THE REORGANIZATION PROPOSAL."
-The Privatization Act also amends the Sallie Mae to ensure its financial safety and soundness, see "REGULATION -- Current Regulation," and (ii) to provide for the dissolution of Sallie Mae by July 1, 2013 if Sallie Mae does not reorganize pursuant to the Privatization Act on or before March 31, 1998, see "Charter Sunset If Reorganization Does Not Occur."
+The Privatization Act also amends the Sallie Mae Charter (i) to require certain enhanced regulatory oversight of Sallie Mae to ensure its financial safety and soundness, see "REGULATION -- Current Regulation," and (ii) to provide for the dissolution of Sallie Mae by July 1, 2013 if Sallie Mae does not reorganize pursuant to the Privatization Act on or before March 31, 1998, see "Charter Sunset If Reorganization Does Not Occur."